simplethings/gitlab-msteams/README.md

     https://teamstest.simplethings.de

-But remember that your GitLab-Notifies may contain confidential information!
+But remember that your GitLab-Notifications may contain confidential information!
 Of course we don't save anything - but use this for testing only.

 ## Installation